-The red grape variety comes from France, Synonyms are Brun d'Auriol, Brun de Farnous, Brun Fourcat, Brunfourka, Caula, Caula Noir de Vaucluse, Farnous, Flouron, Mançonnet, Moulan, Moureau, Mourrastel Flourat, Mouzeau, Mulon, Plant de Bordeaux and Tsintsào.
+The red grape variety comes from France.
+Synonyms are Brun d'Auriol, Brun de Farnous, Brun Fourcat, Brunfourka, Caula, Caula Noir, Caula Noir de Vaucluse, Farnous, Flouron, Mançonnet, Moulan, Moureau, Mourrastel Flourat, Mouzeau, Mulon, Plant de Bordeaux and Tsintsào.
 It must not be confused with the Chichaud, Cinsaut or Pinot Noir varieties, despite the fact that synonyms or morphological similarities appear to indicate this.
-According to DNA analyses carried out in 2013, it comes from a probably natural crossing Paugayen x Bests R 2 V 73.
-However, this is based on only 20 DNA markers (see under molecular Genetics ).
+According to DNA analyses carried out in 2013, it comes from a presumably natural cross between Paugayen x Bests R 2 V 73, although this is based on only 20 DNA markers (see Molecular Genetics).

-The name refers to the color of the stems (brun = brown) and the characteristic fork-shaped grapes (fourche = fork).
-The early to medium maturing vine is susceptible to Botrytis and especially for real ones mildew, It produces low-alcohol, not particularly colorful red wines with moderate acidity, which are mainly used for blending.
-The variety that has almost disappeared from the vineyards is increasingly being used by others like Cinsault added.
-It will be in the Provence in the area palette grown on one hectare.
+The name refers to the colour of the stems (brun = brown) and the characteristic forked grapes (fourche = fork).
+The early to medium ripening vine is susceptible to botrytis and especially to powdery mildew.
+It produces low-alcohol, not very colourful red wines with moderate acidity, which are mainly used for blending.
+This variety, which has almost disappeared from the vineyards, is increasingly being supplemented by others such as Cinsaut.
+It is cultivated in Provence in the palette area on one hectare.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Pl@ntGrape, INRA/IFV/Montpellier SupAgro 2009-2011